openwisp/openwisp-docs/user/configure-device.rst

 Configuration
 ~~~~~~~~~~~~~

-Once it's installed, we need to configure it to connect to our OpenWISP2
+Once openwisp-config is installed, we need to configure it to connect to our OpenWISP2
 controller.
 To do that, edit the config file located at
 ``/etc/config/openwisp``.